killercup/trpl-ebook/trpl/associated-types.md

 Simple enough.
 Associated types use the `type` keyword, and go inside the body of the trait, with the functions.

-These `type` declarations can have all the same thing as functions do.
+These type declarations work the same way as those for functions.
 For example, if we wanted our `N` type to implement `Display`, so we can print the nodes out, we could do this: